 Amazing & Unamazing Elements

-Amazing: The Main Cast including Tobey Maguire, Willem Dafoe & Kirsten Dunst all did a great job on their performances.
+Amazing: Tobey Maguire, Willem Dafoe & Kirsten Dunst all did a great job for their respective performances.

-Fun Fact: Before Tobey Maguire passed the audition, Actors who were considered to play the lead character are, Leonardo DiCaprio, (my favorite actor of all time) Jake Gyllenhaal, Heath Ledger, Edward Furlong, and Wes Bentley.
-I guess the whole casting process is like the “American Idol” of auditioning for a superhero film because playing a hero or villain is the role of a lifetime.
+Fun Fact: Before Tobey Maguire passed the audition, Actors who were considered for the lead character were, Leonardo DiCaprio, (my favorite actor of all time) Jake Gyllenhaal, Heath Ledger, Edward Furlong, and Wes Bentley.
+I guess the whole casting process is like the “American Idol” of auditioning for a superhero film, because playing a hero or villain is the role of a lifetime.

-Supporting Cast such as J.K.
-Simmons as J. Jonah Jameson, James Franco as Harry Osborn, Cliff Robertson as Uncle Ben, and Rosemary Harris as Aunt May, all did a great job for their respective performances.
+Other Cast Members such as J.K.
+Simmons, James Franco, Cliff Robertson & Rosemary Harris all did a solid job for their respective performances.

 Sam Raimi did an awesome job directing.
 He’s also a Spider-Man fan.
 You can tell he’s very passionate retaining the source material.